Category: Health

 - Static wrinkles: These remain visible even when your face is at rest.
 They develop over time as collagen and elastin break down, and the skin loses its ability to bounce back after dynamic movements.

-According to the American Academy of Dermatology (AAD), dynamic wrinkles are the earliest to form and are most responsive to muscle-relaxing treatments, while static wrinkles require collagen-building strategies.
+According to the American Academy of Dermatology (AAD), dynamic wrinkles are the earliest to form and respond best to muscle-relaxing treatments.
+Static wrinkles, however, require collagen-building strategies.
 A comprehensive forehead wrinkles treatment plan addresses both types simultaneously.

 While no topical can replicate the precision of injectable neuromodulators, certain ingredients have demonstrated the ability to reduce muscle micro-contractions, boost collagen, and improve skin texture over weeks to months.

 For forehead lines, retinol works by thickening the deeper layers of skin, making static wrinkles less noticeable.
-However, it does not directly relax muscles, so it is best used in combination with other treatments.
+However, it does not directly relax muscles, so it works best in combination with other treatments.

-- **How to use:** Apply a pea-sized amount of retinol serum to the forehead at night, starting with 2–3 times per week.
-Always use EltaMD UV Clear Broad-Spectrum SPF 46 in the morning, as retinol increases sun sensitivity.
+- How to use: Apply a pea-sized amount of retinol serum to the forehead at night, starting with 2–3 times per week.
+Always use a broad-spectrum SPF 46 sunscreen in the morning, as retinol increases sun sensitivity.

 Peptides are short chains of amino acids that signal skin cells to produce more collagen.
 Some peptides, such as acetyl hexapeptide-8 (often called Argireline®), are marketed as “Botox in a jar.”
 They work by inhibiting the release of neurotransmitters that trigger muscle contractions.